ichard26/ichard26.github.io/content/blog/2024/pip-24.3.md

 showToc: true
 ---

-On October 27, 2024, the pip team released pip 24.3.
+On October 27, 2024, [the pip team released pip 24.3].
 This release was a significantly smaller release with only a handful of minor fixes and improvements.

-This write-up includes the hotfixes included in pip 24.3.1 released in the same day.
+This write-up also includes the hotfixes included in pip 24.3.1 released on the same day.

-And yes, I know this post is awfully late.
-It's hard to find time to write these.
-Better late then never, however!
+Thank you to Damian Shaw, Hugo van Kemenade, and Stéphane Bidoul for reviewing the draft of this write-up.

 ## PSA: Legacy editable installs are deprecated